hotcuppa/penplotter/README.md

-edit-text is a script to replace text in a file.
-It references a replacements.txt which is set up for the pen plotter in Does Liverpool.
+edit-file is a script to find and replace multiple pieces of text in a file.
+To use it, populate replacements.txt with each piece of text to be replaced and the replacement text, line by line.
+The standard replacements.txt is set up for the pen plotter in Does Liverpool.